seongkyun/DRFBNet300/README.md

   * If you want to reproduce the results in the paper, the VOC model should be trained about 240 epoches while the COCO version need 130 epoches.

 ## Evaluation
-To evaluate a trained network:
+- To evaluate a trained network:
+ - See the `test.py`, `val_custom.py` file for details
 ```Shell
 python test.py -d VOC -v RFB_vgg -s 300 --trained_model /path/to/model/weights
 ```